This week in the Iowa Legislature

-Funnel week is over!
-This past week was a big one, with the first funnel deadline for bills on Friday, March 5th coming to a close.
-Numerous bills were rapidly pushed through the committee process, as lawmakers wanted their bills to survive past the funnel deadline.
-Prioritized bills ranged from broadband expansion to school curriculum restrictions and election changes.
+Funnel week is finally over!
+This past week was a busy one finally wrapping up after 1 am this morning as the first funnel deadline comes to a close.
+Numerous bills were quickly pushed through the subcommittee and committee process, as lawmakers negotiated to keep their bills alive through the pending deadline.
+Below see an update on the high-profile bills prioritized during this first funnel.